ystk/debian-python2.7/Doc/library/subprocess.rst

    Special value that can be used as the *stderr* argument to :class:`Popen` and indicates that standard error should go into the same handle as standard output.

+.. exception:: CalledProcessError

+    Exception raised when a process run by :func:`check_call` or :func:`check_output` returns a non-zero exit status.

+    .. attribute:: returncode

+        Exit status of the child process.

+    .. attribute:: cmd

+        Command that was used to spawn the child process.

+    .. attribute:: output

+        Output of the child process if this exception is raised by :func:`check_output`.
+Otherwise, ``None``.

 .. _frequently-used-arguments: